 The Commission welcomes applicants from individuals with experience working in Vancouver’s unique planning and development environment.
 Commissioners often includes architects, urban planners, landscape architects, land economists, demographers, transportation engineers, housing specialists, community developers, builders and policy analysts.

-About the Commission and its Work
+About the VCPC and our Work

 Established by Council under By-law No. 5064, the Commission is a citizens’ volunteer advisory body that advises City Council on planning and development issues in the City, and may report to Council on any proposal likely to have a significant effect on the future of the City.